Open Source

 The software is available for multiple operating systems including Windows, macOS, and Linux, increasing its accessibility to a wide range of users.

 Scantailor (https://scantailor.org) is the tool for self-scanned books that exist in images (png, jpg, etc).
 However, I usually use Irfanview with PDF plugin (https://irfanview.com - download both Irfanview and the Plugins from this home page) I have elsewhere in r/PDF shown how you can do batch splitting of two-page scans, clean up muddy pages (yellowed or browned) .
 In the Reddit search box, search for...
-Source: about 2 years ago
+Source: over 2 years ago

 Scantailor is a good open source option that has a lot of features centered towards this process.
 Source: over 2 years ago

 I use OCRmyPDF on a regular basis to OCR journal articles my library sends me.
 I've found it works great on English but (with appropriate language packs installed) works poorly on Greek and Hebrew.
 It also makes no effort to understand the layout of pages (e.g., tables).
 The project is fantastic, though.
 I've often considered building a web frontend that cleans up PDFs and then OCRs them using OCRmyPDF.
-For... - Source: Hacker News / almost 3 years ago
+For... - Source: Hacker News / about 3 years ago

 - Load the images into a program called scantailor, its an old program but very solid, free and open source.
 It loads all the TIFs for post processing, it is able to detect and separate pages, rotate and deskew them, detect the content of the page, and cleans up the scan very nicely.
 It even detects what part of the content is text and what are images, meaning your images will still be shown in RGB, whereas text...
-Source: about 3 years ago
+Source: over 3 years ago

 Do you know an article comparing ScanTailor to other products?